TimFrenzel/slides/README.md

 # Academic Slides System

 A modern presentation authoring and hosting system for educational content.
-Create interactive slides in Markdown, build static HTML with Reveal.js, and host on GitHub Pages with seamless WordPress integration.
+Create interactive slides in Markdown, build static HTML with Reveal.js, and host on GitHub Pages for reliable classroom delivery.

 ## Overview